imamabdulazis/FlutterCleanArchitecture/README.md

 <br/>

+## Flavor
-## Setup Environment (Development, Staging, Production) - Flavor
+<h3>Setup Environment (Development, Staging, Production) - Flavor</h3>
-<p>Before we start using clean patern clean architecture below, we must setting up environment architeture to separate between development, staging, and production part.
+<p>Before we start using patern clean architecture below, we must setting up environment architeture to separate between development, staging, and production part.
 Ok, let's do it.</p>
 <p>
 In Flutter we separate environment is using flavor, like .env file in react native actualy
 </p>